MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nc-ws2spi-lpwsprecvfrom.md

 Descriptor identifying a socket.

 ### -param lpBuffers [in, out]
 Pointer to an array of <a href="https://docs.microsoft.com/en-us/windows/win32/api/ws2def/ns-ws2def-wsabuf">WSABUF</a> structures.
-Each <b>WSABUF</b> structure contains a pointer to a buffer and the length of the buffer, in bytes.
+Each **WSABUF** structure contains a pointer to a buffer and the length of the buffer, in bytes.

 ### -param dwBufferCount [in]
 Number of <a href="https://docs.microsoft.com/en-us/windows/win32/api/ws2def/ns-ws2def-wsabuf">WSABUF</a> structures in the <i>lpBuffers</i> array.